divviup/janus/README.md

 ## OpenTelemetry with Jaeger

-There is experimental support for exporting application traces to Jaeger.
-When enabled, tracing spans will be mapped to OpenTelemetry spans, and trace data will be published to a local Jaeger agent via UDP.
+There is experimental support for exporting application traces to [Jaeger](https://www.jaegertracing.io/).
+Jaeger is an OpenTelemetry-compliant software stack that stores, indexes, and displays distributed traces.
+When enabled, tracing spans will be mapped to OpenTelemetry spans, and trace data will be published to a local Jaeger agent via UDP (in Jaeger's Thrift-encoded protocol).
 Enable this feature by compiling with the `jaeger` feature enabled, and add the following to the configuration file.

 ```yaml
 logging_config: